apache/directory-fortress-core/README.txt

         + etc.

 - No need to configure or load the OpenLDAP server.
-That is handled in sections 5 & 6 later on.
+That is handled on step c below.

 b. enable the correct installation particulars into FORTRESS_HOME/openldap-fortress-core/build.properties.